PSModule/Invoke-Pester/README.md

 - To **skip coverage** or **test result uploads**, set `CodeCoverage_Enabled: false` or `TestResult_Enabled: false`.
 - If you do **not** want a failing test to cause the step to fail, set `Run_Exit: false` and `Run_Throw: false`.
 - For deeper debug info, set `Debug: 'true'` (which uses the [PSModule/Debug@v0](https://github.com/PSModule/Debug) action).
-- If your tests require a **custom Pester config**, place it in your repo and point `Path` or `Run_Path` to it.
+- If your tests require a **custom Pester config**, place it in your repository and point `Path` or `Run_Path` to it.
 The action merges that file with defaults.

 ## Contributing

-1. Open a pull request with your proposed changes (bug fixes, improvements, new features).
+1. Open a pull request with your proposed changes (bugfixes, improvements, new features).
 2. Test your branch in a real or mock workflow if possible to confirm it behaves as intended.
 3. We welcome any ideas for streamlining test runs, coverage generation, or other enhancements.